AV-IO/Dyn53/README.md

 ### Planned contributions
 * parameterizing API domain name
   * lambda check to make sure you're not overwriting the api domain name
+* Option to opt-out of secret manager
+  * While proper, it is by far the most expensive part of this deployment, and should be up to the user's choice